Automattic/wp-calypso/client/components/jetpack-header/README.md

 ## partnerSlug (string) optional

 An optional slug for the hosting partner.
 This will cause a partner-specific logo to be rendered.

+## width (number) optional

+An optional width for the Jetpack logo or partner logo groups that will override the defaults.